Lessons From the Range

 We spent the better part of the afternoon shooting, talking, laughing, and creating memories.
 As I think back on what my son taught me about how to safely handle a weapon; it is remarkable how similar the steps are to creating a successful on-hold advertising program.

-- Start With a Firm Foundation.
+1) Start With a Firm Foundation.
 A professionally produced advertising program is where it begins.
 Without a solid ‘stance’ on this issue, it will be difficult to create a foundation to build upon, let alone hit your ‘target.’
-A custom program will reinforce your image with every person placed on hold.
-Start here.

-- Relax.
+3) Relax.
 The on-hold experience should be the most laid-back, yet effective advertising moment in your marketing strategy.
 This is not the time for high pressure techniques.
 Think conversation rather than sales pitch.
-Remember, you are speaking directly into a person’s ear, one to one.
-Your presentation needs to match that environment.

-- Line the Target Up in Your Sights.
+4) Line the Target Up in Your Sights.
 When it comes to marketing, on-hold advertising is a powerful, yet intimate tool.
 Many make the mistake of using a ‘mass-media’ approach to their on-hold messaging.
-Playing your radio commercials on hold is a bad move because they are designed for a broad audience.
-On-hold advertising speaks directly to each caller; one at a time.
-Target your messages accordingly.
+Remember, you are not talking to everyone that is waiting on hold at the same time (as if they were an audience).
+You are speaking to each caller; one at a time.
+Target your message accordingly.

-- Take One Shot at a Time.
-You have a lot of information to share.
-However, it is a mistake to talk about every product and service you offer in a single advertising message or even trying to cram it all in to an entire program.
+5) Take One Shot at a Time.
+You have a lot of information to share with your callers.
+However, it is a mistake to talk about every product, service, and opportunity you offer within the context of a single advertising message.
 The most effective approach is to focus on one subject per message.
-You don’t have to cover everything in a single message or a single program.
-Update your on-hold advertising several times a year and focus your internal marketing so it mirrors your outside marketing efforts.
-More isn’t always better.
-Usually, it’s just more.
+More isn't always better.
+Sometimes, it's just more.

 The extra added bonus tip came when my son said, ‘Let the shot surprise you.’
 That is precisely the approach you need with your on-hold advertising.
 Predictability works against you in this scenario.
 Keep the content and approach different with each message.
-Humor, dialogue, perspective, and testimonials keep callers engaged in the content, making their time spent on hold more productive and enjoyable.
+Humor, dialogue, perspective, testimonials – all of these techniques will keep the caller from becoming complacent while waiting on hold.
+Varying the presentation will help your callers engage in the content, making their time spent on hold more productive; and enjoyable.